smurfedGitHubIO/smurfedGitHubIO/README.md

 - 👋 Hi, I’m Prongs!
-- 👀 I’m interested in a lot of stuff, especially card games.
+- 👀 I’m interested on a lot of stuff, particularly card games and code.
-- 🌱 I’m currently coding comp prog stuff.
+- 🌱 I’m currently a student taking a BS CS degree in UP*.
-- 📫 How to reach me: 0906065**** (You fill out the last 4 characters)
+- 📫 If you are interested, you can approach me by emailing me through my personal email (clydefrongoso@gmail.com) or by texting me using my phone number, 0906065**** (You fill out the last 4 digits).

 <!---
 smurfedGitHubIO/smurfedGitHubIO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.